OCTO-Hurricane/Auditrex/documentation/architecture/data-model.md

 ## Access control model

-All objects in CISO Assistant follow a simple and consistent RBAC IAM model, including IAM objects themselves.
+All objects in Auditrex follow a simple and consistent RBAC IAM model, including IAM objects themselves.

 ### Granularity